 Taking the train to Trondheim

 Trondheim is also on the train line.
-This last time Dan and I went up to Trondheim we took the day train up from Oslo, and then the night train back.
+This last time I went up to Trondheim I took the day train up from Oslo, and then the night train back.
 If you book really early you can find really cheap tickets – I paid 249 NOK each way from Oslo to Trondheim.

 Just be aware that if you’re booking online with a card from the US, Canada, or Australia you may have to pay either with PayPal or by calling their customer service number.
 Check the train schedule and current prices here